 - Parking: Lake O’Hara Bus Parking Lot

-There are few Canadian Rockies lakes as photogenic or head-turning as the Lake O’Hara region in Yoho National Park.
-It’s probably one of the most spectacular areas of the world and due to a high demand for camping reservation and a bus system to limit numbers only a lucky few each day get to visit this region of the park.
+Few Canadian Rockies lakes are as photogenic or head-turning as the Lake O’Hara region in Yoho National Park.
+It’s probably one of the most spectacular areas in the world, but due to a high demand for camping reservations and a bus system that limits numbers, only a lucky few get to visit this region of the park.

-If you aren’t lucky enough to score a ticket through the permit and lottery system that sells out months in advance, you’re left with walking a 11km service road (one way) that the buses drive down.
-When you add 20km on top of your hike, it’s enough to deter all but the most dedicated.
+If you aren’t lucky enough to score a ticket through the permit and lottery system that sells out months in advance, you’re left with walking an 11km service road (one way) that the buses drive down.
+Adding 20 km on top of your hike is enough to deter all but the most dedicated.

 This Yoho National Park hike goes along the base of Yukness Mountain and opens up to a jaw-dropping vantage point back out over the valley, Lake O’Hara, and Mount Odaray.
 A true highlight is to witness this area in September during the larch season.